J4keF/J4keF/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a Computer Science student at McGill University.
-I love tackling challenging <br> software projects and creating projects from the ground up, with real applications.
+I love tackling challenging <br> software projects and creating programs from the ground up, with real applications.

 ---